RhizomeDB/dbsp-notes/README.md

 ## 2.9.14 Minus Operator

-Subtracts all weights for matching elements in two ZSets.
+Subtracts all weights for matching elements in two $\Bbb{Z}$-Sets.
 Elements with combined weight equal to zero are discarded.

 For example: